ipropper/easybatch-tutorials/README.md

 * [Loading data in a NoSQL database][]: A batch application that loads data from a flat file into a MongoDB server
 * [Extracting data from a relational database using JDBC][]: A batch application that exports data from a relational database to a flat file
 * [Extracting data from a NoSQL database][]: A batch application that extracts data from a MongoDB collection and export it in a XML file
-* [Transforming a CSV file to Xml format][]: A typical ETL application that transforms a CSV file to XML format
 * [Batch processing][]: A show case of the batch processing support through the `Batch` abstraction
 * [Elastic Search][]: A sample application that extracts data from a relational database and index it in a ElasticSearch server
 * [Recipes][]: A showcase of how to write a custom reader to read data in a non standard format